-When your partner can bring difficult topics to you, and you can listen with empathy without giving unsolicited advice, you create emotional trust and attraction in your relationship.
+When your partner can bring difficult topics to you, and you can listen with empathy without giving unsolicited advice or becoming defensive, you create, you create emotional trust and attraction in your relationship.
 Gottman Method Couples Counseling can teach you and your spouse how to improve communication and easily have a stress-reducing conversation.

 9) Help your partner co-regulate their emotional state

 Co-regulation is the process of entering a calm state with another person so each person can bolster the other’s state.
 We can co-regulate with our children and friends, but it is especially important with our significant others.
 We feel safe with people we believe to see and understand our emotions.

 When we are distressed, it can be beneficial for those close to us to help regulate our emotional state by consoling and remaining calm.
 However, staying calm when your partner is distressed can be challenging because our emotions are so intertwined with our significant others.